 Since athlete’s foot can sometimes be mistaken for eczema or even very dry skin, it’s important to seek medical attention to get a proper diagnosis early on, rather than trying to treat the condition on your own.

 Yes, and your podiatrist thoroughly diagnoses you before starting your athlete’s foot treatment.
-Your athlete’s foot appointment at Great Lakes Foot and Ankle Institute PC begins with a thorough examination.
+Your athlete’s foot appointment at Great Lakes Foot and Ankle Institute begins with a thorough examination.

 Usually, your podiatrist can diagnose athlete’s foot on the spot, simply by examining your rash.
 Occasionally, though, skin scrapings — which are evaluated under a microscope — can help confirm an athlete’s foot diagnosis, while ruling out other conditions.